 2. Strengthening Peer Relationships: Focus on building constructive interactions among students for a positive classroom and school culture.
 Help students develop empathy for their classmates, listen actively, and resolve conflicts with each other.

-3. Fostering Empathy: Tackle larger issues and trends like stereotypes and bullying based on identity.
-Explore our shared identity and foster civic discourse.
+3. Fostering Empathy: Tackle more significant issues and trends like stereotypes and bullying based on identity.
+Explore our shared identity and encourage civic discourse.

 4. Promoting Cyber-Kindness: Get students to develop a more positive social media presence and the habits of heart and mind to be kind online.
 Students should learn practical skills to help them engage with social media and online applications, including video games, responsibly.